mnit-rtmc/iris/docs/flows.md

 ## Video Monitor Flows

 A _video monitor flow_ uses a [video monitor] for its _source_ — more precisely, the [camera] currently displayed on that monitor.
-The `monitor number` field should be configured, but `camera` must be blank.
+The `monitor num` field should be configured, but `camera` must be blank.

 The _source_ is defined by the current camera displayed on the specified monitor